-- We need static methods when the processing is at the class level but we need not involve the class or instances.
-Static methods are used when some processing is related to the class but does not need the class or its instances to perform any work. - Program : A Python program to create a static method that counts the number of instances created for a class.
+We need static methods when the processing is at the class level but we need not involve the class or instances.

+Program: A Python program to create a static method that counts the number of instances created for a class.